 How To Make Sure Your Independent Contractors Are Really Independent

-Mike is the author of the Human Resources blog found at OmegaHRsolutions.com, which has been recognized as a top human resource related blogs.
+Mike is the author of the Human Resources blog found at OmegaHRConsulting.com, which has been recognized as top human resources related blogs.
 He has also been named a top Digital Influencer in Human Resources.

-Mike has gained a reputation as a compliance expert and is earning a reputation as an HR futurist.
+Mike has gained a reputation as a compliance expert and as an HR futurist.
 He speaks on a variety of subjects to business associations, human resource associations, and business based civic clubs.
 He has presented numerous webinars on various HR related issues.

 This webinar has been approved for 1 HR (General) recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through HR Certification Institute® (HRCI®).
 Please make note of the activity ID number on your recertification application form.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org